Pi4J/pi4j-maven-archetype/src/main/resources/archetype-resources/README.md

 - `mvn antrun:run@debug` : runs a remote debugging session on the target RPI.

 All the modern IDE programs have a mechanism to configure new GUI commands linked to a specific maven goal.
 See below for an example of such a
-GUI configurarion of the Netbeans IDE.
+GUI configuration of the Netbeans IDE.

 ### Note on running a debug session
 To start a debugging session:
-- run the command `mvn antrun:run@debug`, the program on the remote target will be started with JVM in debug mode
+- run the command `mvn antrun:run@debug`, the program on the remote target starts with JVM in debug mode, waiting for a debugger connection on the port configured for the target
 - in your IDE start the debugger setting the host IP = _target IP_ and port = _port configured in raspberry.properties_
+You should be able to set remote breakpoints, execute step by step, examine variables on your remote program.

 ## Some final notes ##
 ### PI4J version